The geometry of kernelized spectral clustering: Background and problem set-up

-Of course, this clustering problem is ill-defined whenever $\dist_j = \dist_k$ for some $j \neq k$.
-More generally, recovery of labels becomes more difficult as the overlap of any pair $\dist_j$ and $\dist_k$ increases, or if it is ``easy'' to divide any component into two non-overlapping distributions.
+Of course, this clustering problem is ill defined whenever $\mathbb {P}_j = \mathbb{P}_k$ for some $j \neq k$.
+More generally, recovery of labels becomes more difficult as the overlap of any pair $\mathbb{P}_j$ and $\mathbb{P}_k$ increases, or if it is ``easy'' to divide any component into two nonoverlapping distributions.
 This intuition is formalized in our definition of the overlap and indivisibility parameters in Section~\ref{SecKeyParameters} to follow.